carpentries/pointers/README.md

 There are two parts to a submission:

 1. A request should be made to add a [Zenodo][zenodo] record for the dataset to [the Pointers community][pointers-zenodo].
-2. A new issue should be opened on this repository, where the submission can bbe reviewed and discussed before inclusion.
+2. A new issue should be opened on this repository, where the submission can be reviewed and discussed before inclusion.

 Before preparing a dataset for submission, please read the information below.